MattyWolfson/Pong-Game/README.md

 # Hopes to Add
-More versions of Pong/
+More versions of Pong\
-Maybe different games (Air Hockey, Pool)/
+Maybe different games (Air Hockey, Pool)\
-Fix all the bugs/
+Fix all the bugs\
-More accurate ball movements/
+More accurate ball movements\
-Better Scoreboards/
+Better Scoreboards\